mlochbaum/BQN/doc/reshape.md

 - `∘` says the length must be an exact fit, and gives an error in such a case.
 - `⌊` rounds the length down, so that some elements are discarded.
 - `⌽` rounds the length up, repeating elements to make up the difference.
-- `↑` rounds the length up, but uses the argument's fill values for the needed extra elements.
+- `↑` rounds the length up, but uses the argument's fill for the needed extra elements.

 These values are just BQN primitives of course.
 They're not called by Reshape or anything like that; the primitives are just chosen to suggest the corresponding functionality.